jenkinsci/report-diff-plugin/README.md

 This plugin allows you to monitor changes of packages on your system.
 It can actually observe difference between any stream-able source (like file) where unit is an line.

 ## Job
-Most detailed is project's run view:
+Most detailed is from project's run view.
+In job build screen, simple ```RPM Changes: X RPMs installed, Y RPMs removed``` is provided, where **RPM Changes** is link to following screen:
 ![run](https://user-images.githubusercontent.com/2904395/43015810-eb0c74fe-8c50-11e8-8420-ec3fb8df6037.png)
 You can nicely see what lines (packages in our case)  had changed.